 These wasps eat nectar and small insects like caterpillars and fly larvae.
 When disturbed, they will sting, so it’s important to keep a safe distance if you come across one.

-However, these types of wasps in California are considered beneficial since they can help control insect pests.
+However, these types of wasps in California are beneficial since they can help control insect pests.

 8. Four-Toothed Mason Wasp

-The four-toothed Mason Wasp (Monobia quadridens) is a species of wasp found in the state of California.
+The four-toothed Mason Wasp (Monobia quadridens) is a species of wasp found in California.

 This wasp species builds mud cells on trees and walls, often utilizing previously constructed nests.
 They will also create nests in abandoned snail shells and beetle larvae.

-Unlike some other species, this wasp does not have a queen; instead, each individual female acts as a queen and is responsible for their own nest.
+Unlike some other species, this wasp has no queen; each female acts as a queen and is responsible for their own nest.

-The four-toothed Mason Wasp has a shiny black and yellow striped abdomen ranging from 10-20 mm in length.
+The four-toothed Mason Wasp has a shiny black and yellow striped abdomen ranging from 10-20 mm long.

 Like other types of wasps in California, they feed on nectar and small insects.